ibanhvn/odoo-addons/README.md

      vi.po
      ...
 ```
-# Custom Moduel for all users
+# Custom Module for all users
 - By default a custom module is only visible for admin user
 - To make the custom module accessible from different users you have to define a `security/ir.model.access.csv`
+- Then declare `security/ir.model.access.csv` in the module manifest
 ```csv
 id,name,model_id:id,group_id:id,perm_read,perm_write,perm_create,perm_unlink
 access_crm_ccm_callrecord_manager,access_ib_callrecord,model_ib_callrecord,,1,1,1,1